Mary McLoughlin: The Easter Rising

-McLoughlin, who worked as a shop assistant, was a member of Clan na Gael, the girls' scout movement of the Irish Republican Brotherhood.
-The organization's purpose was to provide military training to the young, in preparation for the fight for Irish independence.
-McLoughlin was only 15 years old at the Rising, but she asked to take part.
-In the days before the uprising began, she and her compatriots assisted in the preparations for the rebellion, moving arms to and from safe houses.
+McLoughlin, who worked as a shop assistant, was a member of the Clan na Gael the girls' scout group of the Hibernian Rifles, made up of girls too young to join Cumann na mBan.
+In the days before the Easter Rising, she and her compatriots assisted in the preparations for the fight, moving arms to and from safe houses.
 On the day itself, the girls went on a marching drill outside of Dublin, but upon their return discovered the fighting had begun.
-McLoughlin and some fellow scouts reported for duty at the Surgeon's College at St. Stephen's Green, which was held by the rebels.
+McLoughlin and some fellow scouts reported for duty at St Stephen's Green, which was held by the rebels.
 There, they met Markievicz, who assigned them tasks.
 Some of the girls were as young as 12 years old, and elected to go home.
 McLoughlin was sent to retrieve ammunition from a rebel house, and after that her scout commander, May Kelly, sent her to the rebel headquarters at the General Post Office (GPO).

 At the GPO, the Commandant General James Connolly sent her to get situation reports from the other rebel outposts, and also to try and find them food.
 At each stop, however, she was told that was they needed was more ammunition.
 She set out with Julia Grenan and Elizabeth O'Farrell to smuggle ammunition to the rebels, which they hid in their undergarments.
-For the next two days, she went from post to post distributing what food she could find, as the rebel's situation became more dire, as the fighting continued and they ran out of supplies.
+For the next two days, she went from post to post distributing what food she could find, as the rebels' situation became more dire, as the fighting continued and they ran out of supplies.
 Together with Hanna Sheehy-Skeffington, she spent an entire day dragging potato sacks from the GPO to the Surgeon's College.